New recipes and updates

 1. Prepare the tin by buttering very thoroughly each hole, bottom and sides, in a 24-mini muffin tin (you can use ordinary muffin tin but the financiers won’t be as prettily dainty).
 Liberally sprinkle flour over the tin and turn it around to coat each hole.
 Shake off excess flour.
 Chill the tin in the fridge while you’re preparing the brown butter and making the mix.

-2. Place the butter in a small pan over medium heat.
-Let it foam, sizzle and spit but start watching when it goes quiet – that’s when it goes quite quickly.
+2. Melt the butter in a small pan over medium heat.
+Let it foam, sizzle and spit but start watching when it goes quiet – that’s when it browns quite quickly.
 When the milky particles have all dropped to the bottom of the pan and turned very dark brown, it’s ready.

 3. Strain the butter into a clean bowl – you should get about 80g brown butter – stir in the honey and put aside to cool down.